IanStarnes/Barbara-And-Ian/Research Project/Research Proposal.md

 Experimental Set-Up

-20% Activated carbon by mass
+20% Activated carbon(20-40 mesh size) by mass
 80% sand
 Mixed together

+Mass of sand = 121.975 g
+Multiply sand by 0.25 to get mass of AC
+Mass of activated carbon = 30.493 g

+75.156g mass remaining of mixed ration

+Main issue faced: air bubble in our system